History of the Pensacola Police Department

 In the 1940s, police cars became popular.
 However, they were not marked, so in order to pull someone over, the officer pulled up beside the car, wagon, or horse, and honked his horn.

 The value of police cars was soon realized because an officer in a cruiser could cover more area than an officer on foot.
-Eventually, it became standard for officers to ride two to a car.
+Eventually, it became the standard for officers to ride two to a car.
 The drawback was that the police car acted as a barrier to the public.
 He lost the personal contact with the people that he had enjoyed before police cars were used.
 He also lost many of the sources that gave him information on what crime was occurring and who was committing that crime.

 Some Interesting Facts About the PPD

 In 1783, Pensacola was one of the most important cities in the territory.
 It was for this reason that the Panton-Leslie Trading Company was established.
 This was the largest goods trading company in the territory.
 Trappers and Indians from hundreds of miles away would bring furs, hides, and other goods in exchange for food and supplies.
 The hides were "tanned" or finished, making them ready for use.
 A special compound, located between Reus and Coyle streets and between Intendencia and Government streets, was used for the tanning.
-From
+From this, we get the name Tan Yard, which is referred to by many today.

 On March 3, 1845, Florida officially became the 27th state.
 However, when the local residents opened the newspaper, they were more interested in the circumstances involving Jonathan Walker.
 Walker was arrested by Pensacola Police for attempting to free seven slaves aboard his boat.
 When he went to court, he was tried and convicted.
 He was placed in the public pillory and his hand was branded with an "SS" for "Slave Stealer."
 However, on February 5, 1846, using a pickaxe which had been smuggled into the cell with him, Walker escaped from the Pensacola jail.
 He was later caught and placed back into the jail.
-However, a citizen paid his fine, he left
+However, a citizen paid his fine, he left Pensacola and headed North.

 The month of December 1885 was not a good month for the Pensacola Police Department.
 During that month alone, 17 prisoners escaped.
-Fifteen of these were working outside under the guard of one poor soul, and two of them left
+Fifteen of these were working outside under the guard of one poor soul, and two of them left the police station.
+In January 1886, Marshal Wilkins reported this unfortunate month to the Board of Commissioners of the City.
+Commissioners did not look kindly toward these incidents.
+They wanted to know who escaped, how they ran away, and, of course, who had charge of them.

 On July 24, 1895, Officer Ryan came before the Board of Public Safety on the charge of discharging a firearm unnecessarily in the city limits.
-Ryan pled
+Ryan pled guilty but stated that he would do it again if he had to.
+He stated that he shot an escaped prisoner who had been convicted of arson and attempted murder.
+He was exonerated of all charges.

 Most citizens of Pensacola, as well as government officials, were supportive of the job that a police officer had during the late 1800s.
-On Dec.
-11, 1896, a complaint was made against Officer E. C. Briggs by John Lear for unwarranted clubbing while arresting him.
+On December 11, 1896, a complaint was made against Officer E C. Briggs by John Lear for unwarranted clubbing while arresting him.
 The board of Public Safety investigated the incident and found that the clubbing was necessary and reasonable.
 They unfounded the complaint, and Officer Briggs was exonerated.

 On June 26, 1901, the City of Pensacola authorized the first plain-clothes officer "as long as it did not cost the city any money!"